truong0996/squoosh/README.md

+# Squosh
-# Compress the image while maintaining the same quality using Google's compression algorithm.
+Compress the image while maintaining the same quality using Google's compression algorithm.